 About the Journal

-Computer-Based Learning in Context is a new completely and permanently free and open-access journal for rigorous scientific research on computer-based learning in context.
+Computer-Based Learning in Context (ISSN: 2690-1307) is a completely and permanently free and open-access journal for rigorous scientific research on computer-based learning in context.
 We are particularly interested in how learners’ contexts impact their interactions, within as well as around computer-based learning, and how those differences in interaction impact learning, long-term learner outcomes, and educational effectiveness.

 CBLC is interested in these themes writ large: